AI Video

 The Free Google Route Is A Browser Test, Not A Free API Contract

 Google Vids is the strongest first-party route for someone who simply wants to try video creation without starting from a third-party wrapper.
-Google's product update says personal Google accounts get a monthly no-cost Veo 3.1 generation allowance in Google Vids.
-Treat that as a browser-surface allowance, not as a general developer API budget.
+Google's April 2, 2026 Vids update says personal Google accounts get 10 video generations each month at no cost.
+Treat that as a browser-surface allowance, not as a general developer API budget or a promise that every account, region, or future month will behave identically.

 For a casual creator, this is the safest first stop.
 You avoid a random upload page, you get a Google-owned surface, and you can learn whether the prompt-to-video workflow fits the job before you compare providers.
 The catch is that Google Vids is still a product surface with account, region, feature, export, quota, and workflow behavior that can differ from the Gemini API and from other Google creative products.

 Before you rely on it, check three things inside the live product: whether your account can access the video generation action, what monthly allowance or plan rule is shown to you, and whether the export output fits your channel.
+Google Help also separates basic Vids access from Gemini features by account type and admin controls.
 Do not copy a third-party "free Nano Banana video" claim into a client workflow just because Google Vids has a no-cost allowance.
 The owner and the surface are different.

 If you are testing a social clip, a simple internal draft, or a low-stakes storyboard, Google Vids is a reasonable first-party starting point.
 If you need batch generation, API calls, automated retries, usage monitoring, or application ownership, move to the API section and price the job honestly.